 Below are some tips that towns recovering from wildfires should implement in order to rebuild successfully.
 Don’t submit to the ruinous effects of naturally-occurring and human-caused wildfires.
 Demonstrate resilience and fight back.

 1. Implement safety measures

-An essential part of rebuilding is preventing the possibility of future fires and other calamities.
+An essential part of rebuilding after a wildlife is preventing the possibility of future fires and other calamities.
 Town leadership should work hand-in-hand with its citizens to identify affordable yet efficient prevention measures.
 These safety measures may include heat-activated alarms in central installations and audio alarms.

 When proposing possible safety precautions, note that the strategies employed should be enticing to the public.
 In most cases, affordability will appeal to even the most skeptical homeowners in your city, meaning the installation shouldn’t be expensive.

 Sadly, some town residents will become homeless as a consequence of catastrophic property damage.
 With this displacement in mind, it’s vital to provide a temporary home for residents who can’t relocate.